J3FaRR/SongMata/README.md

 • put your telegram bot token in ``line 10`` in ``TOKEN`` variable

+• if you want; put your channel username in the ``channels`` list variable, and make your bot an admin in the channel

 • put a star ⭐ and enjoy 👾